 In this review

-- 3MPG, CO2 and Running Costs - currently readingThe Golf GTI proves that running a performance car needn’t break the bank
+- 3MPG, CO2 and running costs - currently readingWith decent fuel economy and reasonable insurance premiums, Golf GTI ownership shouldn’t break the bank

 - 4Interior, design and technologyVolkswagen has equipped the Golf GTI with generous levels of standard kit, although some of the on-board tech isn’t all that user friendly

 - 5Practicality, comfort and boot spaceThe Volkswagen Golf GTI remains easy to live with and features lots of practical on-board tech